Washington State hands Arizona Wildcats fifth straight loss, 69-55

 The Arizona Wildcats have lost five straight games for the first time since Lute Olson’s first year with the Wildcats in 1983-84, losing 69-55 to Washington State at McKale Center on Saturday.

-Arizona shot just 31.7 percent from the field while WSU’s Robert Franks hit 8 of 11 3-pointers and tied his career high in scoring with 34 to lead the Cougars.
+Arizona shot just 31.7 percent from the field while WSU’s Robert Franks hit 7 of 9 3-pointers for 31 points a night after tying a career-high at ASU on Thursday with 34.

 The loss dropped the Wildcats to 14-10 overall and 5-6 in the Pac-12 while Washington State improved to 10-14 and 3-8, with its first win at McKale Center since Klay Thompson was a Cougar sophomore in 2009-10.